ImperialCollegeLondon/safedata_validator/docs/using_safedata/overview.md

    to both publish the dataset to the Zenodo community for your datasets and to upload the metadata to a seperate metadata server for the project.

-2. The metadata server is a web server running the [`safedata_server` server web application](https://github.com/ImperialCollegeLondon/safedata_server).
+2. The metadata server is a web server running the [`safedata_server` web application](https://github.com/ImperialCollegeLondon/safedata_server).
 This provides an index of the published datasets along with a range of APIs to search the metadata, including text, taxonomy and spatial searches of the published datasets.